 • Holding video conferences

-An air-to-ground service is typically cheaper than its satellite counterpart, however, it’s also a little slower.
-Internet speeds can vary based on the service provider, but air-to-ground systems typically offer about 10Mbps (Megabites per second), whereas inflight satellite Wi-Fi ranges anywhere from 12 to 20 Mbps.
+Internet speeds can vary based on the service provider, but air-to-ground systems typically offer about 10Mbps (Megabytes per second).
+Inflight satellite Wi-Fi ranges anywhere from 12 to 20 Mbps.
 For comparison’s sake, according to technology research firm Statista, the average household Internet speed in the US is about 20Mbps.

-While air-to-ground Wi-Fi works well for domestic charter flights, the ground-based towers are unable to deliver a signal over open water (signal strength is typically effective up to about 50 miles offshore).
+While air-to-ground WiFi works well for domestic charter flights, the ground-based towers are unable to deliver a signal over open water (signal strength is typically effective up to about 50 miles offshore).
 Therefore, business travelers who want to stay connected on international charter flights will need a satellite service.

-Additionally, until last year, the only option for inflight Wi-Fi in Europe was through a satellite connection, as the first air-to-ground networks were only introduced in 2017.
+Additionally, until last year, the only option for inflight WiFi in Europe was through a satellite connection, as the first air-to-ground networks were only introduced in 2017.

-When it comes to private jet travel in the US, Federal Aviation Administration regulations only permit charter operators to offer Wi-Fi connectivity at altitudes above 10,000 feet.
+When it comes to private jet travel in the US, Federal Aviation Administration regulations only permit charter operators to offer WiFi connectivity at altitudes above 10,000 feet.

 Exterior Citation X